Lmwebb/2D-Platformer/README.md

 >

 #### Video
-> A run through of the game
+> A run-through of the game
 >
 > [Video](https://youtu.be/Nxl5Qixrh4E)